doc-doc/EgoBlind/README.md

 ## Data Examples
 ![EgoBlind](misc/egoblind.jpg)
 ## Download
 We are glad to share that the dataset can be freely used for research purpose, but with video source being cited for distribution.
-Please download EgoBlind from [Google Driven](https://drive.google.com/drive/folders/1MHY7COE0hARiGe-3uO3_vO5PPLhFx2nZ?usp=sharing) (about 80G).
-Optionally, you can download the [test set](https://drive.google.com/drive/folders/1gLcqwKrJcZ7tTbaBI8aWEhPImRdDsGQx?usp=sharing) for evaluation purpose (about 32G).
+Please download EgoBlind training set from [Google Driven](https://drive.google.com/drive/folders/1zW8waLCS_8Ay8kOWpCsvF77IeIG9TzOq?usp=sharing), and test set from [Google Driven](https://drive.google.com/drive/folders/1gLcqwKrJcZ7tTbaBI8aWEhPImRdDsGQx?usp=sharing).

 ## Evaluation
 A random half of the ground-truth answers in the test set are withheld by us, please send a complete prediction file to (junbin@comp.nus.edu.sg) for full evaluation.
 We provide the evaluation script along with an example full prediction file for testing.
 Please ensure that you have an OpenAI API key before running the script: